radareorg/radare2-book/src/configuration/files.md

 * ~/.config/radare2/radare2rc
 * ~/.config/radare2/radare2rc.d/

+The path to this file can be also specified with the `R2_RCFILE` environment variable.

 ### Target file

 If you want to run a script everytime you open a file, just create a file with the same name of the file but appending `.r2` to it.